ch-devx/bistro-nova-demo/README.md

 - HTML, CSS, and JavaScript.
 - Responsive layout design.
 - Embedding interactive elements (e.g., Google Maps).

-## About the Location
-The map embedded in the location section uses a random location near the Colosseum in Rome.
-It does not represent the address of any real restaurant or business.

 ## Technologies Used
 - HTML5